felixbrunner/magpy/content/pages/projects.md

 <!-- ## Data Science Projects -->

-This page presents descriptions of some of the data projects I have been involved in.
+This page presents descriptions of some of the **data projects** I have been involved in.

 ## Quality prediction based on time series data in a manufacturing context
 <!-- with [Bond3D](https://www.bond3d.com/), [Fraunhofer IPT](https://www.ipt.fraunhofer.de/), and [dida machine learning](https://dida.do/), 2021-2023 -->

 <!-- **Description:** -->
 In this machine learning use case in the manufacturing domain the task is to analyze large amounts of **time series data** recorded from production machines with regards to their predictive power when it comes to the quality of the final products.
-Finding useful patterns in the **sonsory recordings** is challangeing due to the large data quantities connected to a single outcome label.
+Finding useful patterns in the **sensory recordings** is challenging due to the large data quantities connected to a single outcome label.
 A main task here is filtering and connecting various data sources and combining the data in way that can be ingested by a PyTorch neural network model.
-Multiple predictive model architectures have been tested, spaning from simple statistical models to deep convolutional neural networks.
+Multiple predictive model architectures have been tested, spanning from simple statistical models to deep convolutional neural networks.
 An additional emphasis is on **AI explainability** since the production engineers are especially interested in making sense of the findings.
 My role in this project was mainly in conceptualizing and implementing **data pipelines** and predictive algorithms.
 Details about the employed **model architecture** can be found in a three-part article (parts [one](https://medium.com/dida-machine-learning/explainable-time-series-classification-with-x-rocket-3087b912a08d?source=friends_link&sk=c9e42fa9bfe32cd58f804673ca5aef8c), [two](https://medium.com/dida-machine-learning/inside-x-rocket-explaining-the-explainable-rocket-534b104c4a08?source=friends_link&sk=4222cf1591d49181eff368f97d0bdee0) and [three](https://medium.com/dida-machine-learning/x-rocket-to-the-moon-c2848e740243?source=friends_link&sk=a8428dac4867839dc22007196c6a4f87)), and in the belonging [code repository](https://github.com/dida-do/xrocket).